Sonus Festival will be taking place on Zrce Beach, Novalja, Pag from 18th to 22nd August 2019.

 Getting to the island of Pag

-Zadar is the closest airport to the island of Pag, and Ryanair operate flights to here from London Stansted, Bristol, Manchester, Glasgow and Dublin.
+Zadar is the closest airport to the island of Pag, and Ryanair operate flights to here from London Stansted, Bristol, Manchester and Dublin.
+Easyjet fly to Zadar from London Gatwick and London Luton.
 More details on these routes on our Flights to Croatia page.

-The same airline operates a base at Zadar Airport, which means there’s a number of flights to there from elsewhere in Europe.
-Other airlines also fly to Zadar Airport – full details on our Getting to North Dalmatia page.
+There’s also a number of flights to Zadar from elsewhere in Europe – full details on our Getting to North Dalmatia page.

 From Zadar airport, you can take an airport transfer bus to the main bus terminal in Zadar; from here take an additional bus direct to Novalja – the island is connected to the mainland by bridge – with local bus operator Antonio Tours.